‘Led Zeppelin’ Re-Imagined: Hear Every Song As Performed by Other Artists

-Sandie Shaw was, along with Dusty Springfield and Petula Clark, on of Britain’s most successful pop singers of the ’60s.
-It’s believed that her cover of ‘Your Time Is Gonna Come,’ which appears on 1969’s ‘Reviewing the Situation,’ was the first cover of a Led Zeppelin song.
+Sandie Shaw ranked, along with Dusty Springfield and Petula Clark, among Britain’s most successful pop singers in the ’60s.
+It’s believed that her take on ‘Your Time Is Gonna Come,’ which appears on 1969’s ‘Reviewing the Situation,’ was the first cover of a Led Zeppelin song.

 ‘Black Mountain Side’

 Jimmy Page’s Indian-influenced instrumental was adopted from a traditional Irish folk song called ‘Down by Blackwaterside.’
 Page knew it from Bert Jansch, who recorded it as ‘Blackwaterside’ on his 1966 album ‘Jack Onion,’ a year before he formed the seminal British folk-rock band Pentangle.

 No stranger to slammin’ riffs, Iron Maiden released a faithful cover of ‘Communication Breakdown’ in 1990 as a b-side to ‘Bring Your Daughter... to the Slaughter.’
 That single, which turned out to be Maiden’s only song to top the U.K. singles chart, also featured a cover of Free’s ‘I’m a Mover.’

 Another Willie Dixon song, ‘I Can’t Quit You Baby’ was first recorded by Otis Rush in 1956 and has since become a blues standard.
 We like this version, where B.B.
 King and Buddy Guy trade guitar licks back and forth.